MeNsaaH/exceptions_js/README.md

 Exception JS
 ================

 An easier way of using javascript custom Exceptions.
+It can find very good usage in Promises.

 ```js
     import Exception from 'exception'